m-marone/autocon4-design-workshop/README.md

 nautobot-server generate_clab_test_data && exit
 ```

 ### Navigate to Lab Topology

 On the Nautobot Homepage, expand the "CONTAINERLAB" dropdown and click "Topologies".

 ![Navigation 1](./docs/images/navigation_1.png)

 Once on the list of topologies, click the `lab device` topology.
 ![Navigation 2](./docs/images/navigation_2.png)

-Once on detail page, you have multiple boxes of information as well as a "Containerlab" actions button.
+Once on detail page, you have multiple boxes of information as well as a "Containerlab Actions" button.
 This action button allows you to do the following:

 - Deploy Containerlab topology from the presented topology file.
-- Destroy an already destroyed topology.
+- Destroy an already deployed topology.
 - Push the topology file to a git repo.

 ![Topology Detail Action Button](./docs/images/button_options.png)

 Once a topology is deployed, you can connect to your devices via the "Connection Portal" table.
 All you need to do is click on the device's respective SSH symbol and a new tab will open dropping you into the device's CLI.

 > Note: You must first ensure you have Guacamole running by going through the [Guacamole](./docs/admin/guacamole.md) documentation.